GSA/digitalgov.gov/content/posts/2016-02-03-new-u-s-digital-registry-authenticates-official-public-service-accounts.md

 ---
+url: /2016/02/03/new-u-s-digital-registry-authenticates-official-public-service-accounts/
 date: 2016-02-03 12:00:48 -0400
-title: 'New U.S. Digital Registry Authenticates Official Public Service Accounts'
+title: New U.S. Digital Registry Authenticates Official Public Service Accounts
 summary: ' Whether for voter registration, health services or questions about taxes, trusting what and who you engage with online is critical.
 We&rsquo;d like to introduce to you a new API-generating repository for official third-party sites, social media platforms and mobile apps in the United States federal government that can help you do'
-authors: [jherman]
+authors:
+  - jherman
 categories:
   - Our Work
   - Social Media